Types of Trusts

 Charitable Remainder Trust (CRT)

-A charitable remainder trust provides the donor with income from the investment of the trust assets during their lifetime.
-After the donor dies, the remaining assets are donated to the public charity or private foundation for which the trust was established.
+A charitable remainder trust provides the donor with income from investing the trust assets during their lifetime.
+After the donor dies, a charity receives the remaining assets.
+The public charity or private foundation for which the trust was established receives the donation.

 Charitable Lead Trust (CLT)

-A charitable lead trust first makes payment to the charity for a predetermined amount of time.
+A charitable lead trust first pays the charity for a predetermined amount of time.
 When the term of the trust is complete, the remainder goes back to the donor or to their heirs.

 Less Common Types of Trusts

 Many people consider their pets to be members of the family.
-A pet trust sets aside financial support for a pet and the trustee is responsible for ensuring that care is provided that meets the terms of the trust.
+A pet trust sets aside financial support for a pet and the trustee is responsible for ensuring that the pet receives care that meets the terms of the trust.

 Asset Protection Trust

-The purpose of an asset protection trust is to insulate assets from creditor attacks.
+An asset protection trust aims to insulate assets from creditor attacks.
 Often set up in foreign countries, the assets do not always need to be transferred to the foreign jurisdiction.

-The trust is irrevocable for a certain number of years, then the assets are returned to the grantor, provided there is no current risk of creditor attack.
+The trust is irrevocable for a certain number of years before the assets return to the grantor, provided there is no current risk of creditor attack.

 Gun Trust or NFA Trust

 A gun trust is a revocable trust that holds title to a person or family's guns.
-It allows the legal transfer of ownership of guns and gun accessories, like suppressors, that are restricted under the National Firearms Act.
+It allows the legal transfer of ownership of guns and gun accessories, like suppressors, restricted under the National Firearms Act.
 These are also called NFA trusts.
-A gun trust can hold title to other weapons as well and can protect a firearm collection.
+A gun trust can also hold title to other weapons and protect a firearm collection.

 Even though a formal trust was never made, a judge can find that an implied trust existed based on the intention of the property owner that certain property is used for a particular purpose or go to a particular person.
-A constructive trust is established by a court.
+A court establishes a constructive trust.

 Create a Trust Today: Find a Local Attorney